berkeley-cdss/course-site-myst/README.md

    - Modify the site's metadata in `myst.yml`.
 Notable fields include the course title, description, author, and github URL.
 You can also edit links to external resources for your course, such as bCourses and Ed.
    - Modify the table of contents in `_toc.yml` to reflect the structure you want.
    - Update `README.md` to remove all the instructions we provide (i.e., this text you are reading!).
-   - Edit the other Markdown files in the working directory and add new markdown or notebook files as desired.
+   - Edit the other markdown files in the working directory and add new markdown or notebook files as desired.
    - Update `schedule.yml` to reflect the material you want displayed in the main page.
    - You can make use of various MyST features discussed in the [MyST Guide](https://mystmd.org/guide).